Liebranca/forge/docs/A9M.md

 And once again, macros can save us a lot of time with these repeating patterns. `A9M::vmem` defines many such operations and can easily be extended by the user.

-Of particular note is the `vmem.eq` macro, which performs the aforemention string comparison.
+Of particular note is the `vmem.eq` macro, which performs the aforementioned string comparison.
 This macro takes as arguments the name of a variable to overwrite with the result of the operation, plus the names of the two buffers to compare.

 To show an example of it's usage: